Murder of Sylvia Likens: Convictions

 The trial of the five defendants lasted 17 days before the jury retired to consider its verdict.
 On May 19, 1966, after deliberating for eight hours, the panel of eight men and four women found Gertrude Baniszewski guilty of first-degree murder, recommending a sentence of life imprisonment.
 Paula Baniszewski was found guilty of second-degree murder, and Hobbs, Hubbard, and John Baniszewski Jr. were found guilty of manslaughter.
-Upon hearing Judge Rabb pronounce the verdicts, Gertrude and her children burst into tears and attempted to console each other, as Hobbs and Hubbard remained impassive.
+Upon hearing Judge Rabb pronounce the verdicts, Gertrude and her children burst into tears and attempted to console each other, with Gertrude embracing her son and crying, "John!
+John!
+My baby!" as Hobbs and Hubbard remained impassive.